CyberCRI/RedMetrics/API.md

 ## Data Formats

-By default, all data is sent by the server in JSON.
+By default, all data is returned by the server in JSON.
 To request data in another format, the client can send the Accepts header along with the request, use the "format" query parameter with the format shortcode, or end their request with a dot followed the shortcode, such as `/v1/games.csv`.
 The following formats are provided:

 * JSON